Zethorix/bdsm/data/season_2/mobs/README.md

 - Survival Kit
 - Whirlwind Axe

-For these items, accompanying data is provided.
+For these items, accompanying data is provided under the `_stats` parameter.
+The data here is only for reference and is not used in the code.
 The more data points there are, the more confident the corresponding tier is.